surifirstpin/biplus_documentation/docs/model01.md

  "sql": "(case when (condition) then Expression_1 else Expression_2 end) "
 ```

-Where condition is an expression can be on the fields of self view or mapped view and Expression_1, Expression_2 are expressions which include fields of self view or mapped view.
+Where condition is an expression defined on the fields of self view or mapped view and Expression_1, Expression_2 are expressions which include fields of self view or mapped view.

 > **For Instance:**
   “sql”: “(CASE WHEN (${[Customers.ID](http://customers.id/)} is not null) THEN ${TABLE}.Amount ELSE 0 END)”